-Tulsa Remote is a unique recruitment initiative aimed at attracting talented individuals to Tulsa.
-The program brings remote workers and digital nomads to the community by providing $10,000 grants and numerous community-building opportunities.
-Each grant is distributed over the course of a year to eligible remote workers or entrepreneurs living outside of Oklahoma.
-Funding is currently provided by George Kaiser Family Foundation.
-The City of Tulsa and other community organizations lend their support to ensure program participants are fully immersed and engaged in the community.
+Tulsa Remote is a unique recruitment initiative aimed at attracting and retaining remote workers to Tulsa.
+The program brings remote workers to the community by providing $10,000 grants and numerous community-building opportunities.
+Funding is primarily provided by the George Kaiser Family Foundation, and through the Oklahoma Remote Quality Jobs Incentive Act.

 When did Tulsa Remote begin?

-Tulsa Remote launched in November 2018 in an effort to recruit a diverse group of talented professionals across multiple industries to relocate and be a part of the existing growth happening in Tulsa.
-We believe once people come to our growing city, they will want to stay longer than the first year.
+Tulsa Remote launched in November 2018 in an effort to recruit a diverse group of remote workers across multiple industries to relocate and be a part of the existing growth happening in Tulsa.

 How are applicants selected?

 After passing basic eligibility requirements, the Tulsa Remote team reviews all qualifying applications within four weeks of submission.
 If selected for the new round of reviews, applicants will be invited to a 30-minute, virtual video interview.
 Within two weeks of the interviews, applicants will receive an update on their application status.
 If selected for the next round of reviews, applicants will be asked to complete a background check and income verification, which can take up to three weeks from the time a background check is initiated.
 Credit checks are not included in the Tulsa Remote verification process.

 I don’t currently work remotely, but I can transition to remote work in my current role.
 Can I apply?

 Yes.
 Any individual who is able to work remotely may apply.
 For applicants that need to transition to remote work from a non-remote position, Tulsa Remote may require confirmation that they are able to work remotely.